Leggett & Platt (LEG)

 Leggett & Platt Net Debt Position

-11. Key Takeaways from Leggett & Platt’s Q3 Results
+11. Key Takeaways from Leggett & Platt’s Q4 Results

 12. Is Now The Time To Buy Leggett & Platt?

-We see the value of companies helping consumers, but in the case of Leggett & Platt, we’re out.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Leggett & Platt doesn’t pass our quality test.
 On top of that, Leggett & Platt’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its projected EPS for the next year is lacking.

-Leggett & Platt’s P/E ratio based on the next 12 months is 10.6x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+Leggett & Platt’s P/E ratio based on the next 12 months is 11.7x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are better stocks to buy right now.